masoudsoleymani/sick-fits/README.md

 # sick-fits
-An online marketplace built with React and GraphQL
+An online marketplace built with Node.JS and GraphQL.
+Part of a premium traning course from [Wes Bos](https://github.com/wesbos)

 ## Setup